staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 I recently stumbled over a end-to-end test use-case, in which I needed to assert certain error-message within the output of the PHPStan command.

-My initial take on the reproducer was:
+My initial take on the reproducer was, which got refined after great review feedback from Ondrey:

 ```bash
 cd e2e/trait-caching